-How Coaches Can Work in NDIS
+How Can Health and Wellness Coaches Work in NDIS

-NDIS Structure
+About NDIS and it’s Structure

+The government-run National Disability Insurance Agency (NDIA) delivers the National Disability Insurance Scheme (NDIS) to people with a disability.
 The goal of the scheme is to identify needs and provide support as early as possible, to help improve their outcomes later in life.

 Individuals qualify to receive a plan via an application and planning process which helps them to establish their NDIS plan and their goals which might include pursuing goals, becoming more independent, and/or being more active in the community and at work.

-Once a plan is established, the individual needs to work with their nominated plan manager (see below) to identify the supports they need and are eligible for, to monitor their budget and engage in reviews.
+The individual needs to identify the supports they need and are eligible for, to monitor their budget and engage in reviews in one of three ways:

-2. Plan Managed, or
+2. Plan Managed (registered and non-registered providers), or

 Coaching in the NDIS